265th Air Defense Artillery Regiment

 The 265th Air Defense Artillery Regiment is an air defense artillery regiment in the Florida Army National Guard.
 The unit was formed 19 October 1923 in the Florida National Guard as the 1st Separate Battalion, Coast Artillery Corps.
 It was reorganized and redesignated as the 265th Coast Artillery Regiment (CA) (Harbor Defense) (HD) in 1929.
 The 265th was activated for World War II and served in the harbor defenses of Galveston, Texas, Los Angeles, California, Key West, Florida, Sandy Hook, New Jersey, and Alaska until broken up into battalions in July 1944.
 The unit lineage was carried by two antiaircraft battalions organized in 1946, one of which was federalized in Florida during the Korean War.
-Consolidated with other units in 1959 as the 265th Artillery; reorganized in 1987 as the 265th Air Defense Artillery.
+They were onsolidated with other units in 1959 as the 265th Artillery, and reorganized in 1987 as the 265th Air Defense Artillery.

 Lineage

 Interwar period

 The 265th Coast Artillery Battalion was constituted in the National Guard in 1924 as a three-battery battalion, allotted to the state of Florida, and assigned to the Harbor Defenses of Pensacola.
 The 1st Separate Battalion, Coast Artillery, was organized and federally recognized 14 November 1923 in the Florida National Guard with headquarters at Jacksonville, and was redesignated on 4 April 1924 as the 1st Separate Battalion, Coast Artillery Corps.
 The Battalion was redesignated on 22 July 1925 as the 265th Coast Artillery Battalion.
 The battalion was expanded to four batteries in February 1928, and on 20 November 1929, was expanded and reorganized as a five-battery, two-battalion regiment, as the 265th Coast Artillery Regiment.
 In October 1939, a sixth firing battery and a searchlight battery were organized.
 The regiment's designated mobilization training station was Fort Barrancas, Florida.
 The regiment conducted annual summer training most years at Key West Barracks, Florida, but also sometimes at Fort Barrancas, or Fort Monroe, Virginia.

 In September 1926, September 1928, and September 1935, various elements of the regiment were called up to perform hurricane relief duty in South Florida.
 From July 1929 to June 1930, the regiment assisted with the Mediterranean fruit fly quarantine.
 From February to May 1935, the 2nd Battalion of the regiment was used for riot control in connection with a Veterans Works Project site.
 In March 1936, Battery C was used for guard and security duties when President Franklin D. Roosevelt visited Winter Park and Port Everglades, Florida.